dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-12-networking.md

   * the UDP or TCP segment is the *payload of an IP packet*, so the UDP/TCP segment is wrapped in an IP packet
   * UDP and TCP segments contain a *source port* and *destination port*, besides other metadata and the payload
   * the *source IP address* and *destination IP address* are of course found in the IP packet that encapsulates the UDP/TCP segment
-* a *TCP segment* offers the above-mentioned functionality (out-of-order handling, retransmissions, flow/congestion control)
+* *TCP* offers the above-mentioned functionality (out-of-order handling, retransmissions, flow/congestion control)
   * so the application does not have to deal with that
   * TCP can therefore be considered a *connection-oriented* protocol
   * and TCP traffic can conceptually be understood in terms of (correctly sorted and complete) input and output byte streams, from the perspective of the application
   * in Java programs, TCP-level communication can be achieved with `java.net.Socket` (client-side) and `java.net.ServerSocket` (server-side)
-* a *UDP segment* does not offer all the above-mentioned functionality
+* *UDP* does not offer all the above-mentioned functionality
   * out-of-order handling and retransmissions are left to the application, and not solved by UDP
   * UDP can be considered a *connection-less* protocol, where each UDP segment is sent independently of other UDP segments
   * UDP clearly has its use cases; e.g. video calls